ataberkatan/Prediction/README.md

 # Prediction
 Assignment collection for Prediction with Machine Learning for Economists course.

-Switch to Visual Stuido Code and its Git Hub extension from the Anaconda/Jupyter Notebook and Git Bash combination.
+Switched to Visual Stuido Code and its GitHub extension from the Anaconda/Jupyter Notebook and Git Bash combination.
+Created a new branch by accident and pushed changes to that one.
+Had to change default branch and delete the old one.
 Life is much easier now - and things look better too.